-- 100% vehicle pool designated
+- vehicle pool designation is 100%

-- 100% operationally designated (e.g. tool of trade)
+- operational designation is 100% (for example, tool of trade)

 - a mix of both.

 Eligible EVs procured under the incentive must be used in NSW.
 Occasional trips in other states are acceptable as long as the incentivised vehicles are used predominantly in NSW.